tom-seddon/beeblink/docs/tech.md

 1. Server->client requests.
 The client is strictly a client, and can only accept data in response to a request it's made of the server.

-   (For some link types this is just too difficult to arrange.)
+   (For some link types, there's no interrupt option.)

 2. Gracefully handling server disconnection.